 Growing our use of clean energy

-Since announcing our Energy 2030 framework in November 2015, we have developed projects that will increase our owned renewable capacity by roughly 600%.
+Since announcing our Energy 2030 framework in November 2015, we have developed projects that we expect will increase our owned renewable capacity by roughly 650% by the end of 2022.
 Growing our use of renewable resources is a part of our strategy for achieving net-zero carbon electricity by 2050.

 Our recent clean energy projects include:

-- Building our 66-megawatt (MW) Saratoga Wind Farm in Iowa.
-Our largest and most efficient wind farm, Saratoga came online in early 2019 to serve 47,000 households.
+- Building our 66-MW Saratoga Wind Farm in Howard County, Iowa.
+Our largest wind farm came online in early 2019.

-- Purchasing a 16-MW share of the Forward Energy Center wind farm in Wisconsin in 2018.
+- Purchasing an 18-MW share of the Forward Energy Center wind farm in Wisconsin in 2018.

-- Expanding our highly successful community solar program, Shared Solar, with a 5-MW solar array in our service territory, expected online in 2020.
+- Expanding our highly successful community solar program, Shared Solar, with a 5-MW solar array at the Middleton Municipal Airport in Middleton, Wis.

 Ongoing transition from fossil fuels

 MGE has no controlling interest in coal-fired resources and announced several years ago that we would not be investing further in coal-fired plants.
 In 2011, MGE discontinued the use of coal at the only generating facility in which we have sole ownership, our Blount Generating Station.